 Mr. Lecky is formerly the Director of Admissions and Financial Aid at St. Albans School in Washington, D.C.
 At St. Albans, Mr. Lecky also served as a sixth- and ninth-grade teacher, as an athletic coach for three sports, and as Director of Communications and Publications.
 In addition, he chaired St. Albans’ admissions committees, the financial aid committee, and the school accreditation committee.

-Mr. Lecky serves as the Vice President of the Louisiana Association of Independent Schools (LAIS) and as the Chair of the Independent Schools Association of the Southwest (ISAS) Elementary Accreditation Committee.
-He lives in New Orleans with his wife, Megan; their six-year-old son, Patrick; their four-year-old son, Carter; and their two-year-old daughter, Mary.
+Mr. Lecky serves as the Vice President of the Louisiana Association of Independent Schools (LAIS), as the Chair of the Independent Schools Association of the Southwest (ISAS) Elementary Accreditation Committee, and as a Board member for the Southwestern Association of Episcopal Schools (SAES).
+He lives in New Orleans with his wife, two sons, and one daughter.